jiahueic/nextjs-tute/Readme.md

 1. generateStaticParams function to list down all paths
 2. reference the path param generated and filter/retrieve relevant contents

+# Revise the code by making reusable parts into components

+1. Arguments can be passed as props from the parent (calling) function.

+# Shortcut to create arrow function (rafce)

 ## Git tips

 ```sh